Red Dirt by E.M. Reapy

 The Australians receive the same treatment.
 Some are shown to be extremely nasty, while others are portrayed as thoroughly generous and decent people.
 I appreciate this approach, as it can become tiring to meet characters in novels where everyone is one-dimensional (think Twilight).
 Surely we can all agree that we are percentages of good and bad, light and dark, crazy and sane.

 Red dirt is a gritty read.
 The language is real and hard-hitting.
 We Irish are not known for the general gentility of our fuckin’ lingo.
 An honest portrait requires such profanity.
 Some scenes are intense and may be upsetting for some readers, but are well-worth persevering through as, overall, Red Dirt is a gem.

 You are probably wondering if I’m going to divulge any more of the plot.
 No, I’m not, so get ta fuck and buy the book!
 (I should point out that I’m not getting any remuneration from this).
 I really don’t want to give too much away with this story, as it will be enjoyed more when read.

 Drugs, drink, fights, death, rape, drink, snakes, drugs, hardship, hostels, drink, memories, drugs and more drink… and some kangaroos.
 That’s about it.

 Red Dirt is, amazingly, E.M.
 Reapy’s debut novel, so it’s even more feckin’ impressive for that.
-Reapy is a young Irish colleen with a big future, and if this isn’t adapted for the silver screen then I will chew on Oliver Stone’s pubic hair.
-Reapy is a prodigious talent and one for all to watch, and I will certainly be on the lookout for her next tome.
-Plus, she’s a ride.
+Reapy is a young Irish colleen with a big future, and if this isn’t adapted for the silver screen then Rebel Voice will chew on Oliver Stone’s pubic hair.
+Reapy is a prodigious talent and one for all to watch, and everyone should certainly be on the lookout for her next offering.

 Sult Scale rating: 7 out of 10.
 Recommended.